UnclassedPenguin/bales/README.md

 ## To-do:
   - Remove sql string by default.
 Add flag to show it.
 I don't think most people would care to see what the query is.
+  - Add "checkMonth" and "checkYear" Functions that do a regex and make sure it is 2 digits and 4 digits.
+Use when for -month and -year to confirm they are valid.
+Month could also be checked to make sure it is between 1 and 12.
   - Add "-between" to list dates between one and another
   - Make default list only list the current month. add -all flag to show entire database
     - Do I actually want this?
 Hmm...